Skip to main content

 instagram: "https://www.instagram.com/bundeskanzlerin",

-wikidata: "http://www.wikidata.org/entity/Q567",
+wikidata: "https://www.wikidata.org/entity/Q567",

 },